All Recipes Dessert

 Tips from Well-Known Chefs

-Martha Stewart suggests brushing the crust with a little beaten egg before baking for a golden, shiny finish.
+Martha Stewart suggests brushing the crust with an egg before baking, giving it a deep golden brown shine.

 Frequently Asked Questions

-Can I use store-bought pie crust instead of making my own?
+What if I use store-bought pie crust instead of creating my own?

 What if I don’t have rolled oats?